iterative/dvc.org/static/docs/commands-reference/import-url.md

   DVC-file name generated is `<file>.dvc`, where `<file>` is file name of the output (`out`).
-The stage file is placed in the same directory where `dvc import-url` is run by default, but `-f` can be used to change this location, by including a path in the provided value (e.g.
+The stage file is placed in the same directory where `dvc import-url` is run by default, but `-f` can be used to change this location and file name, by including a path in the provided value (e.g.
   `-f stages/stage.dvc`).

 - `-h`, `--help` - prints the usage/help message, and exit.